fleschutz/PowerShell/Docs/pull-repos.md

-## pull-repos.ps1 - Pulls updates for all Git repositories in a folder (including submodules)
+## pull-repos.ps1 - Pulls updates for all Git repositories in a folder

-This script pulls updates for all Git repositories in a folder (including submodules).
+This PowerShell script pulls updates for all Git repositories in a folder (including submodules).

 ## Parameters
 ```powershell